For guaranteed live arrival, remember to choose next day shipping when ordering live insects.

 Care Sheet

-Phyllocrania paradoxa is camouflaged so as to appear as dead, dried-up leaf material.
+Phyllocrania paradoxa is camouflaged to appear as dead, dried-up leaf material.
 It has an elongated head, a flattened, extended prothorax (together referred to as its "elaborate headdress and shoulder shields" by one enthusiast), and leaf-like protrusions from its limbs.
-The mantis also has a forewing that looks like a desiccated leaf, and the "creases" in the wings are actually shadings of pigment.
+The mantis also has a forewing that looks like a desiccated leaf, and the "creases" in the wings are shadings of pigment.

 Sexual Dimorphism